-Five9 has implemented stateful inspection firewalls, de-militarised zones (DMZs), intrusion prevention and detection systems (IPS/IDS), vulnerability scanning, annual penetration testing, file integrity monitoring (FIM), anti-virus/anti-malware protection, two-factor authentication and virtual private networking (VPN) to defend against cyber exposures.
+Five9 has implemented stateful inspection firewalls, de-militarized zones (DMZs), intrusion prevention and detection systems (IPS/IDS), vulnerability scanning, annual penetration testing, file integrity monitoring (FIM), anti-virus/anti-malware protection, two-factor authentication, and virtual private networking (VPN) to defend against cyber exposures.

-This defence-in-depth strategy provides layers of security from the edge of the Five9 network to its core to mitigate the risk of unauthorised access or use of systems that contain confidential customer or corporate data.
-Five9 has also implemented 'least privilege, minimum necessary' role-based access controls to grant access privileges to systems containing confidential customer or corporate data only to those employees whose roles require it.
+This defense-in-depth strategy provides layers of security from the edge of the Five9 network to its core to mitigate the risk of unauthorized access or use of systems that contain confidential customer or corporate data.
+Five9 has also implemented “least privilege, minimum necessary” role-based access controls to grant access privileges to systems containing confidential customer or corporate data only to those employees whose roles require it.